racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/formwizardpractical.md

 The `addTab` function expects two arguments, a unique ID ('general' in the above example) and  a title name for the tab.

 The tab object has several methods to fill your form with text fields, choices, multiple choices, yes/no questions, ...
 The methods have clear names so you know which type of field you are going to add.
-See the [Form and Wizard API] (formwizard.md) for details about the fields.
+See the [Form and Wizard API](/sampleapp/#/doc/formwizard) for details about the fields.

 An example of a basic form: